 Art in the Byzantine Empire was deeply affected by the doctrines and views of Eastern Christianity.
 During the early period of the Empire, mosaics were most commonly used to depict religious motifs.
 It is interesting to note that art from the Byzantine Empire was highly esteemed and valued in Western Europe.

 As the Empire expanded, the influence of its art forms expanded as well.
 As a result, elements of Byzantine architecture can be seen in areas as far as Egypt.

-Although the economy took a hit following the threat of Muslim invaders after 7th century, it was revived between 10th and 13th centuries.
-Most of the Empire’s trade was through maritime routes and the Emperor’s government kept a close control on all economic activity by having a monopoly over the minting of coins.
+Although the economy took a hit following the threat of Muslim invaders after the 7th century, it was revived between the 10th and 13th centuries.
+Most of the Empire’s trade was through maritime routes and the Emperor’s government kept close control of all economic activity by having a monopoly over the minting of coins.

 The Empire’s decline began in the late 12th century.
 Internally, the Empire’s administrative structure had succumbed to the power of the aristocracy while externally, most of the Empire’s frontiers were being ravaged by different invaders.

 To make matters worse, the seat of the Emperor frequently became embroiled in palatial intrigues, coups, and executions.
 An ill-conceived attempt by Isaac II contacted the forces of the Fourth Crusade in 1203 and persuaded them, with payment, to sack Constantinople to reinstall him and his heirs on the imperial throne.

 This finally culminated in a large-scale invasion of the capital of the Empire, pillage, and plunder of the city, massacre by the crusaders, and ultimately, the sizing up of different portions of the Empire and their division between different parts of the crusading army.